google/WebFundamentals/src/content/en/ilt/pwa/lab-indexeddb.md

-<strong>Note:</strong> We did not include break statements in the switch block so that all of the latest updates to the database will execute even if the user is one or more versions behind.
+Note: We did not include break statements in the switch block so that all of the latest updates to the database will execute even if the user is one or more versions behind.